Ava DuVernay: Upcoming projects

 In 2013, DuVernay announced development on a narrative feature film entitled Part of the Sky and set in Compton.
 In 2015, it was announced that DuVernay would be writing, producing, and directing a fictional account which will focus on the "social and environmental" aspects of Hurricane Katrina while including a love story and a murder mystery.
 David Oyelowo was said to be part of the project.
 In 2018, it was announced that DuVernay would be directing a New Gods film for the DC Extended Universe.
 On May 29, 2019, DuVernay announced that she and Tom King would co-write the film.
 The movie was no longer moving forward by April 2021.

 On October 29, 2018, it was announced that DuVernay would be working with the estate of Prince to make a documentary covering his life for Netflix.
 However, in August 2019, DuVernay quit as director due to "creative differences".
 On June 29, 2020, Netflix announced a six-episode series, created by DuVernay and Colin Kaepernick, titled Colin in Black & White, centering on Kaepernick's youth and various events in his life.
 On February 11, 2020, news reports speculated about DuVernay possibly co-producing and directing a Nipsey Hussle documentary for Netflix.

+It was reported in July 2026 that a "sequel of sorts" to her acclaimed documentary 13th, entitled 14th, about the Fourteenth Amendment, will premiere at the 2026 New York Film Festival in September.

 Production company

-In 2010 DuVernay founded African-American Film Festival Releasing Movement (AFFRM), her own company to distribute films made by or focusing on Black people.
+In 2010, DuVernay founded African-American Film Festival Releasing Movement (AFFRM), her own company to distribute films made by or focusing on Black people.
 DuVernay refers to AFFRM as "not so much a business, but a call to action."
 Although she sees building strong business foundations for films is a priority, DuVernay has said that she stresses that the driving force of the organization is activism.
 In 2015 the company rebranded itself under the name ARRAY, promising a new focus on women filmmakers as well.

 DuVernay also owns Forward Movement, a film and television production company.